Millennium Falcon: Cultural influence

 Joss Whedon credits the Millennium Falcon as one of his two primary inspirations for his Firefly television show.
 The Falcon and the Falcon's distinct shape appear in Star Trek: First Contact, Blade Runner, Spaceballs, and Starship Troopers.
 The manga series Berserk includes a Millennium Falcon arc.

 SpaceX states that their launch vehicles (except Starship) are named after the Millennium Falcon.

+The United States Air Force named the first of their software factories Kessel Run for the way they intended to "smuggle" in agile software development techniques and set speed records.

 Biology

 The middle Cambrian arthropod Cambroraster falcatus is named after the Millennium Falcon.

 Toys

 Kenner, Hasbro, Steel Tec, Master Replicas, Code 3 Collectibles and Micro Machines have all released Millennium Falcon toys and puzzles, including a Transformers version of the ship.

 Hot Wheels has made a model of the ship for their Star Wars starship line and a version of it as a car.
 It is also available as a Hot Wheels playset.

 Lego has released multiple versions of the Millennium Falcon in varying sizes.
 The 5,195-piece Lego model (part of the Star Wars "Ultimate Collectors Series") was physically the largest Lego set sold by the company, until it was topped in 2008 by the Lego Taj Mahal.
 In September 2017, Lego released an updated Millennium Falcon set in the Star Wars "Ultimate Collectors Series".